brikrey67/can-do-kanban-bend/README.md

 **List of Technologies Used**

-Node, Express, Mongo, Mongoose, Handlebars, Bootstrap, CSS, HTML
+Node, Express, Mongo, Mongoose

+** Integration **
+This API fronted by React

 **Installation Instructions / Getting Started**